 Treasurer

 Maggie Gallagher was elected to the Board of Directors in 2020.
 Maggie holds designations as both a Certified General Accountant and Chartered Professional Accountant and brings with her approximately 30 years of financial expertise in the non-profit sector.
 She previously served as Comptroller of the McMaster Student Union and Finance Officer at the Mohawk Student Association.
-In addition to her work experience, she also serves on the board of Victoria Park Community Homes for the past 6 years, including a three-year term as Treasurer.

 Careen Jones